ministryofjustice/security-guidance/docs/general-advice-on-taking-equipment-abroad.md

 In the event that a device is removed out of your sight \(such as by a customs official\) then it should be considered compromised.
 You must contact the Technology Service Desk immediately and report the device as potentially compromised.
 The contact number is:

-The Technology Service Desk will disable your ability to connect to the MoJ network from your device.
+The Technology Service Desk will revoke your ability to connect to the MoJ network from your device.
 Be aware that although the device will still have some functionality \(i.e. your BlackBerry will work as a mobile phone\), the device should be treated as compromised and not used for any MoJ business.

 ## Contacts for getting help